 They say that breakfast is the most important meal of the day.
-This has never been so true for me as it was during a breakfast I had recently.
+This has never been so true for me as it was during a recent breakfast that I had.
 It wasn't so much the nutritional benefit that made it so important, but it was the company and the conversation.
-I sat in a booth with a new friend with a warm smile and kind heart, as well as an "I can't live without you" kind of person in my life with great hair that I just absolutely adore and love.
+I sat in a booth with a new friend with a warm smile and kind heart, as well as an "I can't live without you" kind of person in my life with great hair who I just absolutely adore and love.

-We sat there with our eggs and fruit, coffee and orange juice, telling stories and jokes that involved blondes and koala bears.
-Perhaps there was some bad humor, but it sure was great for a good laugh or two.
+We sat there with our eggs and fruit, coffee and orange juice, telling stories and jokes that involved Bud Lights, blondes, and koala bears.
+Bad humor, but great for a good laugh.
 You learn a lot about someone when you share a meal and I learned more about them, thus enriching the bonds that we all have together.
-Even after the food was gone, we still lingered in our booth as we talked a little bit about life and my upcoming bone marrow transplant.
+Even after the food was gone, we lingered in our booth as we talked a little bit about life and my upcoming bone marrow transplant.
 It means a lot to know that I have support and people in my life who love and care about me and I was sitting with those kinds of people and feeling pretty loved.

 At one point during our breakfast, a saying was shared that my new friend saw in a Seoul, South Korean restaurant.
 The saying read, "The day is long, but life is short."
 Isn't that the truth?
 I really stopped for a moment to think about what I had just heard.
 What does that mean?
-I believe that for me, the days I have here are long enough for me to work hard, make a difference in this world and spend as much of my time focusing my efforts on the things that truly count in life.
-But, like the saying says, "life is short."
+I believe that the days I have here are long enough for me to work hard, make a difference in this world and spend as much of my time focusing my efforts on the things that truly count in life.
+But, like the saying says, life is short.
 Pretty soon all of those long days expire.
-We are never guaranteed tomorrow, so live today to the fullest; embrace joy, do what makes you happy, and don't wait for "someday" because "someday" may never come and today is all we have.
+We are never guaranteed tomorrow, so live today to the fullest.
+Embrace joy, do what makes you happy, and don't wait for "someday" because "someday" is TODAY.